KevinArango01/Project_Delilah_Resto/README.md

 ```

 ### Notes
-Remember that before running the project you must have run the SQL scripts and have the independent database server initialized.
+Remember that before running the project modify the .env file with your database credentials, run the SQL scripts and have the independent database server initialized.